 1. Critical Path Method

-The Critical Path Method (CPM) helps project managers identify the minimum project duration by identifying and calculating the total sequence of all critical tasks within a project.
-This sequence, known as the critical path, then allows for all other tasks to be estimated and their dependencies added to the overall project’s timeline.
-This information then helps project managers prioritise the right tasks and ensure the right amount of resources are readily available.
+The Critical Path Method (CPM) helps project managers identify the minimum project duration.
+It does this by identifying and calculating the total sequence of all critical tasks within a project.
+This sequence, known as the critical path, then allows for all other tasks and dependencies to be estimated.
+This information helps project managers prioritise the right tasks and ensure the right amount of resources are readily available to perform them.

-Finally, one of the most critical calculations that come out of CPM is float.
-Float refers to the amount of lee-way or flexibility that a task has before it impacts the overall project timeline.
-This calculation also gives project managers a better understanding of how much time they have, and thus the resource they might need, to address ongoing diversion from the original project plan.
+Finally, one of the most important calculations from CPM is float.
+Float refers to the amount of leeway or flexibility that a task has before it impacts the overall project timeline.
+This calculation also gives project managers a better understanding of how much time they have, and thus the resources they might need to address ongoing diversion from the original project plan.

 It is important to note that CPM is primarily a schedule management tool, not a resource management tool as it does not inherently consider resources in its calculations.
 The CPM helps inform project managers on what tasks to prioritise but does not directly tell them how much resources can or should be allocated.